KjellKod/g3sinks/tracelogging/README.md

 Use the traceview.exe tool which is installed with the WindowsSDK to view trace events

-See Doug Cook''s excellent video at https://www.youtube.com/watch?v=FYi5No2nwoI for more information
+See Doug Cook''s excellent video at https://www.youtube.com/watch?v=FYi5No2nwoI for more information about Windows TraceLogging

 ```
 #include "Windows.h"
 #include <g3log/g3log.hpp>